$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime

+In conclusion, JT gravity formulated within the two--dimensional BF framework provides a transparent gauge--theoretic description of the geometric origin of asymptotic symmetries and their boundary realizations.
+The bulk gauge symmetries, together with the algebraic structure of the target space, determine the admissible boundary transformations and the associated ASAs.
+Within this setting, the Schwarzian action arises as an effective description of a reduced sector of these symmetries, obtained after imposing suitable boundary conditions.
+While it captures the dynamics of the physically relevant reparametrization modes, it does not exhaust the full gauge structure present in the BF formulation.
+The BF perspective therefore clarifies how JT gravity encodes boundary symmetry realization in a systematic and internally consistent manner, providing a coherent framework for analyzing their holographic interpretation.

-An open question remains as to whether the $\mathfrak{osp}(1|2)$ JT gravity framework developed in this work admits a well--defined quantum mechanical dual, possibly in the spirit of an extended SYK--like model involving spin-\(\tfrac{3}{2}\) operators or deformed reparametrization modes.
-In our earlier $\mathfrak{sl}(3,\mathbb{R})$ analysis~\cite{Ozer:2025bpb}, we demonstrated how boundary dynamics can go beyond the classical Schwarzian regime.
+An open question concerns whether the $\mathfrak{osp}(1|2)$ JT gravity framework developed here admits a well-defined quantum mechanical dual, potentially in the spirit of supersymmetric SYK-like models with extended boundary symmetry structures.
+In our earlier $\mathfrak{sl}(3,\mathbb{R})$ analysis~\cite{Ozer:2025bpb}, we showed that boundary dynamics can extend beyond the minimal Schwarzian sector.